Darts Rules — How to Play Darts (Complete Beginner's Guide)

 Darts Etiquette — The Unwritten Rules

-Shake hands before and after every match
+Shake hands before and after

-Don't take too long
+Don't take forever

-Don't stand directly behind the thrower
+Don't stand behind the thrower

 Frequently Asked Questions